jupyter-widgets/ipywidgets/examples/web1/README.md

-# Ad hoc widget manager for using `jupyter-js-widgets` in non-notebook, web context
+# Ad hoc widget manager for using Jupyter widgets in a plain web page

 ## Description

 This directory is an example project that shows how to use the Jupyter widgets library in a pure JavaScript context.

-This example implements a custom specialization of the base widget manager provided by the `@jupyter-widgets/base` library (just like the notebook extension provides a specialization for the notebook context).
+This example implements a simple widget manager by extending the base widget manager from the `@jupyter-widgets/base` library.

-This example is meant to demonstrate how to create an ad-hoc widget manager.
-For more sophisticated examples including communication with a Python kernel, see other examples.

 ## Try it